 Spring · Apr–May

-The gardens wake up, the Battenkill clears for fly fishing and tubing, and the crowds have not arrived yet.
-One of the most underrated times to visit Vermont — and rates reflect that.
+Vermont Before the Crowds Arrive.
+The gardens wake up, the Battenkill clears for fly fishing and tubing, and rates reflect the season.
+One of the most underrated times to visit.

 Summer · Jun–Aug